Republic, 12 Chapters, 1949. Starring Kirk Alyn, Rosemary LaPlanche, Roy Barcroft, Carol Forman, James Dale, Bruce Edwards, James Craven.

 Federal Agents is full of the unspectacular but slickly staged action scenes typical of Republic’s later days, courtesy of director Fred C. Brannon.
 While there are several indoor brawls in warehouses or apartments, there are also a respectable number of outdoor fights and shootouts–admittedly filmed no further afield than the Republic backlot, but still providing visual variety.
 The Abistahn sequences give rise to some welcome filming in the Republic cave set–and in the wilds of Iverson’s Ranch, which, as in earlier Republic serials like Perils of Nyoka, serves as a believable stand-in for Middle Eastern terrain.

 Most of the serial’s large-scale cliffhangers–the car-ambulance crash at the end of Chapter Three, the bridge explosion at the end of Chapter Nine–are derived from earlier Republic serials, but all of them are very well-integrated into the new footage, particularly the bridge collapse (from Adventures of Captain Marvel) that closes Chapter Eleven.
-The brand-new chapter endings are less ambitious in scope, although some of them are memorable–particularly heroine Rosemary LaPlanche’s fall into the path of Kirk Alyn’s speeding car at the end of Chapter Seven, Carol Forman’s apparent point-blank shooting of Alyn in Chapter Eight, and the suspenseful Chapter Five ending that has Alyn about to open a lethally booby-trapped box as LaPlanche (bound and gagged in an adjacent closet) tries desperately to warn him.
+The new chapter endings are less ambitious in scope, although some of them are memorable–particularly Carol Forman’s apparent point-blank shooting of Alyn in Chapter Eight, heroine Rosemary LaPlanche’s fall into the path of Kirk Alyn’s speeding car at the end of Chapter Seven (this one is only half-new, making partial use of footage from Daughter of Don Q), and the suspensefully set up Chapter Five ending that has Alyn about to open an explosive box as LaPlanche (bound and gagged in an adjacent closet) tries desperately to warn him.

 Federal Agents’ cast is full of serial stalwarts, most of whom go through their paces in very engaging fashion.
 Kirk Alyn makes a strong and very likable hero, barking out typical G-man commands authoritatively but also giving a roguishly humorous twist to lighter dialogue, particularly the various wisecracks he bounces off the villains (“Burning old love letters, Gordon?” he quips delightedly in one scene, upon discovering Roy Barcroft’s character destroying evidence).